Would You Like Me To Speak to Your Organization or Group?

 Does Your Organization’s Culture Support High Performance?

 Many organizations would like to think that they are high performers, but many also struggle to actually achieve and sustain the results that justify such a title.
-This presentation will use examples of high performance work systems and cultures to help illustrate what a high performance company looks, sounds, and feels like.
-Participants will also receive a high performance workplace assessment to help them gauge their progress towards becoming a high performance organization.
+Examples of high performance work systems and cultures are used in the presentation to help illustrate what a high performance company looks, sounds, and feels like.
+Multiple high performance workplace assessments are also used to help participants gauge their progress towards becoming a high performance organization.

-At the end of the 20th century, a lot of books had been published and read on the topic of leadership.
+By the end of the 20th century, a lot of books had been published and read on the topic of leadership.
 Many people had invested considerable money attending training workshops in an attempt to learn how to become a better leader.
-Now, five years into this new century, many of us are still left wondering what it takes to really be an effective leader, especially in a workplace that is often quite different than those that the books were written about and the training sessions were built around only ten years ago.
+Now, almost twenty years into this new century, many of us are still left wondering what it takes to really be an effective leader, especially in a workplace that is often quite different than those that the books were written about and the training sessions were built around only 25 years ago.

-This one day workshop, like those that have preceded it, is intended to help make its participants better leaders.
+This presentation is intended to help make its participants better leaders.
 To be successful in today’s workplace however, supervisors and managers must be able to proactively lead what seems to be an ever changing workforce, quickly respond to rapidly shifting customer demands, and effectively learn to utilize change.
-This workshop will provide key tools that are needed to become a better leader in the climate of today’s business, and each participant will get a chance to begin using these tools to help improve their own leadership abilities.
+This workshop will provide key tools that are needed to become a better leader in today’s global business climate.

 Session Presenter Biography – Kevin McManus

-Kevin McManus is Chief Excellence Officer for Great Systems! and an international trainer for the TapRooT® root cause analysis process.
-During his thirty plus years in the business world, he has served as an Industrial Engineer, Training Manager, Production Manager, Plant Manager, and Director of Quality.
+Kevin McManus is Chief Excellence Officer for Great Systems and an international trainer for the TapRooT® root cause analysis process.
+During his thirty-eight plus years in the business world, he has served as an Industrial Engineer, Training Manager, Production Manager, Plant Manager, and Director of Quality.
 He holds an undergraduate degree in Industrial Engineering and a MBA.
-Kevin has been a member of IIE for more than thirty years, and has served as Senior VP of Continuing Education on the IIE Board of Trustees.
-He has served as an Examiner and Senior Examiner for the Malcolm Baldrige National Quality Award for sixteen years.
-Kevin also writes the monthly performance improvement column for Industrial Engineer magazine, and he has published a book entitled “You Can’t Win Indy in an Edsel – How to Develop a High Performance Work Culture.”
+Kevin has been a member of IIE for more than thirty-seven years, and has served as Senior VP of Continuing Education on the IIE Board of Trustees.
+He has served as an Examiner and Senior Examiner for the Malcolm Baldrige National Quality Award for eighteen years.
+Kevin also writes the monthly performance improvement column for Industrial and Systems Engineer magazine, and he has published a book entitled “You Can’t Win Indy in an Edsel – How to Develop a High Performance Work Culture.”